 Verizon Fios Home Internet speed and reliability

 Verizon Fios Home Internet is what all other ISPs should aspire to be.
-It earned second place in HighSpeedInternet.com’s list of the fastest internet providers in the US.1
+It earned second place in our analysis of the fastest internet providers in the US.

 But what good is a fast internet if you experience outages all the time?
-Luckily, Verizon Fios Internet also claimed first place for customer satisfaction in its reliability.2 That means, Verizon Fios customers are pretty darn happy with the ISP’s ability to keep them online any time of day or night.
+Luckily, Verizon Fios Internet also claimed first place for customer satisfaction in its reliability, according to HighSpeedInternet.com.2 That means, Verizon Fios customers are pretty darn happy with the ISP’s ability to keep them online any time of day or night.

 AT&T Fiber: Best gigabit internet on a budget